 I co-supervise 12 students on the blended learning PhD in Palliative Care.
-Their research studies include: the experiences of women with advanced breast cancer; the experiences of families of those near the end of life who can no longer drink; the ‘good death’ in paediatric palliative care contexts; voluntarily stopping eating and drinking to hasten death; and what influences referral to paediatric palliative care by oncologists and haematologists.
+Their research studies include: the experiences of Arab women with advanced breast cancer; the experiences of families of those near the end of life who can no longer drink; the ‘good death’ in paediatric palliative care contexts; voluntarily stopping eating and drinking (VSED) to hasten death; and what influences referral to paediatric palliative care by oncologists and haematologists.
 I am also co-supervising one traditional route PhD student who is planning to research the experiences of fathers with young children during the cancer trajectory of a partner and following their death.

 I am Admissions Tutor for the blended learning PhD in Palliative Care.